-If you know that you have gut issues which may be contributing to your Hashimoto's, then taking a probiotic may be ideal.
+If you know that you have gut issues that may be contributing to your Hashimoto’s, then taking a probiotic may be ideal.

 These supplements can be used in conjunction with your existing thyroid medication and with other therapies, which makes them great for “layering” therapies on top of each other.

 You’ll often find, and this is the case in my practice, that those people who do more than one thing at a time often have more improvement than those who do one thing.